UT-ADL/autoware_mini_practice/practice_7/README.md

 ### Finalize the code
-* Clean the code of any debugging printouts and add comments where necessary .
+* Clean the code of any debugging printouts and add comments where necessary.
+* Commit the code to git and push it to your remote repository.